-It is further recognised that not all of the remaining actions may be used in a short-listed adaptation pathway which the CAP will be undertaking in Task 4: Develop Pathways (February 2024 CAP Workshop).
+It is further recognised that not all of the remaining actions may be used in a short-listed adaptation pathway which the CAP will be undertaking in Task 4: Develop Pathways (July CAP workshop).
+Any actions which are discounted from the pathways in this way will also be recorded on the Table for completeness of the decision-making record.